 Smoking and cancer: What's in a cigarette?

-A cigarette may look harmless enough - tobacco leaves covered in classic white paper.
-But when it burns, it releases a dangerous cocktail of about 4,000 chemicals including:
+A cigarette may look harmless enough - tobacco leaves covered in white paper.
+But when it burns, it releases a dangerous cocktail of over 5,000 chemicals including:

 - hundreds of other poisons.